 Jose Javier Echandi, he is the technical director and winemaker of Bodegas Sommos in Somontano, Spain.
 He is a winemaker who puts his knowledge, experience and passion inside of every single bottle of wine he produces.
 This will be our chance to know him better: how he started his career in wine sector, how he ended up working in Chile and finally how he visions the wines that he is currently making.

 Although he had not get a lot of exposure to wine growing up, by the time he was in university, he started to be fascinated by the chemistry of food and aromas, as well as by edaphology and soil science.
 The life took Javier to work as a cellar operator in Baron de Ley in Rioja, Spain at the age 24.
 There, he started to fall in love with winemaking, how grape juice transforms to wine, by changing the aromas day by day.
 That was when he knew that he should link his life to world of wine, and started his oenology studies at the University of La Rioja, Spain.

 From Spain to Chile

 Life continued to change the course of Javier’s destiny.
 While he was studying at the University of La Rioja he found out a possibility to make a harvest in Chile.
 First, he was not very interested, but then he said “why not?” and signed up for having a different experience.
 When he arrived to Chile, he didn’t know about the country, but it did not take him too much to fall in love with the country and its wines, and many other things.
-He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker for 5 years.
+He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker during five years.

 Javier describes his experience in Chile as follows: